Elorfiniel/gaze-point-estimation-demo/README.md

 # make sure you have the required dependencies installed
 cd estimator && pip install -r requirements.txt

-# bundle the application using the "bootstrap.spec"
+# bundle the application using the "bundle-estimator.spec"
-pyinstaller --distpath ../bundle/dist --workpath ../bundle/build bootstrap.spec
+pyinstaller --distpath ../bundle/dist --workpath ../bundle/build bundle-estimator.spec

 # copy the configuration file to the output directory
-cp config.toml ../bundle/dist/config.toml
+cp estimator-config.toml ../bundle/dist/estimator-config.toml
 ```

 The above command will use the `bundle` directory during the bundling process.
-The bundled application locates in `bundle/dist`, and can be run directly from the command line, eg `./bootstrap.exe`.
-An extra config file `config.toml` overrides the default configuration in `estimator/estimator.toml`, which has been packaged into the application.
+The bundled application locates in `bundle/dist`, and can be run directly from the command line, eg `./estimator.exe`.
+An extra config file `estimator-config.toml` overrides the default configuration in `estimator/estimator.toml`, which has been packaged into the application.

-For implementation details about the bundling process, take a look at the `bootstrap.spec` file.
+For implementation details about the bundling process, take a look at the `bundle-estimator.spec` file.
 You may also find these resources useful: 1.
 [Using PyInstaller](https://pyinstaller.org/en/stable/usage.html), 2.
 [Using Spec Files](https://pyinstaller.org/en/stable/spec-files.html), 3.
 [Runtime Information](https://pyinstaller.org/en/stable/runtime-information.html).

 ## Note